jon-jacky/home/commonplace.md

   new.'
 Giles hasn't shown them anything particularly new.
 He's not an innovator.
 But he has an extraordinary melodic gift.
 Now you just watch the critics and see how many of them are able to spot that."

+  "...
+Like many people when they suddenly get their own way, she saw the hand of God in it."

 27 Jul -- 2 Aug 2020